Creating and running container images

 FATAL: container creation failed: mount hook function failure: mount /project->/project error: while mounting /project: destination /project doesn't exist in container

-How would you solve it?
+How would you solve this?

 Next, inside the container, we can install the software we need, e.g.